 And so on.

 We tend to build walls of limitation so we can stay comfortable.
 Because let’s face it, consistently going out of our comfort zone is hard.
-Like, really hard.
 So not even trying is the path of least resistance.
 The safer route.

-Which isn’t necessarily a bad thing, but it only leads you to places you’ve already been.
+Which isn’t necessarily a bad thing, but it only leads you to places we’ve already been.

-I’ve been toying with the idea of starting a blog on and off for literally TWO YEARS, and haven’t done it until now.
-Which is just craziness!
-I’ve mostly avoided it due to the fear of putting myself out there, of opening up my inner world to judgment and criticism and leaving myself vulnerable…
+I’ve been toying with the idea of starting a consulting business for years, and haven’t done it until now.
+I’ve mostly avoided it due to the fear of putting myself out there, of opening up my inner world to judgment and criticism and believing I didn’t “know enough.”

-Denying who we are and what we like to do simply due to the fear of criticism, judgment or what other people might think is not only a disservice to ourselves, but to all the people who might gain something from our unique talents, views, personalities, etc. We need to stop playing the role of personal saboteur, get out of our heads and learn how to be completely genuine, despite all the negativity.
-The world needs us!
+Denying who we are and what we like to do simply out of fear of criticism, judgment or what other people might think is not only a disservice to ourselves, but to all the people who might gain something from our unique talents, views, experiences, etc.